Skip to main content

 John Gallemore, COO, THG

-Do we run operations ourselves or do we outsource to a third-party logistics (3PL) fulfillment provider?
+Do we run operations ourselves, or do we outsource to a third-party logistics (3PL) fulfilment provider?
 This will be one of the major decisions facing any COO or even CEO in any ecommerce business.

 Any successful business will be forced to re-address this decision time after time as they scale and their requirements change.

-So, what are the options and what should be the most influential factors a business needs to take into consideration when choosing the best ecommerce fulfillment approach?
+So, what are the options and what should be the most influential factors a business needs to take into consideration when choosing the best ecommerce fulfilment approach?

 The decision criteria of whether to outsource or in-house operations, aside from impact on the customer, will normally include the following: